Amazon to buy vacuum maker iRobot for roughly $1.7B

-NEW YORK (AP) — Amazon on Friday announced it has agreed to acquire the vacuum cleaner maker iRobot for approximately $1.7 billion, scooping up another company to add to its collection of smart home appliances amid broader concerns about the company’s market power.
+NEW YORK (AP) — Amazon on Friday announced it has agreed to acquire the vacuum cleaner maker iRobot for approximately $1.7 billion, scooping up another company to add to its collection of smart home appliances amid broader concerns about its market power.

 Amazon said it will acquire iRobot for $61 per share in an all-cash transaction that will include iRobot’s net debt.
 The company has total current debt of approximately $332.1 million as of July 2.
 The deal is subject to approval by shareholders and regulators.
 Upon completion, iRobot’s CEO, Colin Angle, will remain in his position.